Salman-Shek/Java/README.md

 java -version

 Now we are able to run the Java - only for that perticular session.
-If cmd promt is closed we need to set the path again.
+If cmd prompt is closed we need to set the path again.

 By Setting the environment variable we can run java permanentaly.